 - Contribute to refining the collection, both expanding and deepening its holdings through the acquisition of works of art of the highest quality and assessing and processing works for deaccessioning.

 - Cultivate long-term relationships with donors, collectors, scholars and art dealers to attract and secure works of art, collections and acquisition funds.

 - Make recommendations for conservation.

-- Assist in identifying funds for research and collections care—collaborating with development staff on applications.
+- Assist in identifying funds for research and collections care—collaborating with development and registrarial staff on applications.

 Research, Interpretation, Programs and Outreach

 - Perform scholarly research on the art of the United States as it relates to objects in the collection or objects proposed for the collection.
 Engage in exhibition-based scholarship to be published in exhibition catalogues or scholarly journals as well as in lectures, symposia, and conference presentations.
 Develop and maintain professional affiliations with curatorial colleagues at other institutions and attend and present at conferences and professional events on behalf of the Museum.